k4u5h4L/algorithms/README.md

 # Random Algorithms in Python

-Nothing much, just some solutions to random problems I find.
-I hope whatever is here is right.
+Just solutions to random problems I find.
+I have 100+ leetcode solutions here as well.
+Check the `leetcode/` dir for the problems.

 If you want to contribute, go ahead!